DavisWalkers/categorizer/README.md

-Simple programm to count amount of pixels encountered
+Simple program to count amount of pixels encountered